internetarchive/openlibrary/scripts/gh_scripts/README.md

 *Recent comments* : A list of links to issues that need comments, broken down by lead.

 *Needs: Lead/Assignee* : Lists of pull requests that do not have an assignee, and issues that need a lead.
-Only present if `staffOnly` is `true`.
+Only present if `publishFullDigest` is `true`.

 *Untriaged issues* : List of issues which have the https://github.com/internetarchive/openlibrary/labels/Needs%3A%20Triage label.
-Only present if `forStaff` is `true`.
+Only present if `publishFullDigest` is `true`.

 *Assigned PRs* : List of pull requests that have been assigned, broken down by lead.
 Links to higher priority PRs are also included here.

 *Staff PRs* : List of all open staff PRs.
-Only present if `forStaff` is `true`.
+Only present if `publishFullDigest` is `true`.

 *Submitter Input for PRs* : List of PRs that are labeled https://github.com/internetarchive/openlibrary/labels/Needs%3A%20Submitter%20Input, broken down by leads.